sjustintaylor/filesend/README.md

 ### Token rules

-1. Links can only be used once
+1. Links can only be used once.
+A link expires after 15 minutes.
 2. A link token can only be redeemed if the email address it was sent with is provided as well
 3. A refresh token can only be used once.
 A new refresh token will be issued on refresh.
 4. An auth token expires in 15 minutes